Using driftplots#

 driftmap.plot()

-1. it is not always possible to reconstruct the waveforms or their amplitudes across kilosort versions (see here)
+1. It is not always possible to reconstruct individual waveforms across Kilosort versions (see here)

-2. the main purpose of the interactive mode is to check that templates are identifiably similar across sessions, to ensure little drift has occurred.
+2. The main purpose of the interactive mode is to check that waveforms are identifiably similar across sessions.
 This is easier with templates rather than noisier spike waveforms.

 Interactive Viewer with Multiple Plots#